Outfits and Gear for Hiking and Backpacking in the Fall

 5. Chemical Water Treatment

-We love the Sawyer Squeeze (it’s the Overall Winner in our Best Filter for Backpacking story).
+We love the Sawyer Squeeze (it’s the Best Long Lasting Filter winner in our Best Filter for Backpacking story).

 But, news flash: the Squeeze stops filtering properly if it freezes.
 If you’re hiking between October and March, we recommend taking precautions to avoid your filter from freezing overnight.
 If day temperatures get cold enough, you may consider switching to chemical treatment for your water (we’ve personally had water freeze on us after leaving the tent in the morning).